Why do I need to know about the NeurOptimal® 3

 - And finding it easier to access the joy and enjoyment of life

-For their upgrade from 2.0 to 3.0, Zengar Institute, the maker of NeurOptimal device, hired six engineers to perfect what Dr. Valdeane Brown envisioned in the early 1970s.
+For their upgrade from 2.0 to 3.0 in 2018*, Zengar Institute, the maker of NeurOptimal device, hired six engineers to perfect what Dr. Valdeane Brown envisioned in the early 1970s.
 One new feature is that the software now measures highest brain frequencies.
 Brain frequencies, or brain wave frequencies, are the electrical output of the brain measured in Hertz and translated by mathematics into meaningful band waves.

 - Simpler to use